 Only employers pay for FUTA tax.
 You must pay FUTA tax if:

-- You had at least one employee for at least part of a day in any 20 or more different weeks in either 2020 or 2021
+- You had at least one employee for at least part of a day in any 20 or more different weeks in either the current or previous year

 Some employers are exempt from FUTA tax, even if they meet one of the previously listed requirements.
 Organizations with 501(c)3 status are exempt from FUTA tax.
 If your hire your parent, spouse, or child who is less than 21 years old, their wages are exempt from FUTA tax.